TrushilBudhia/Team-Profile-Generator/README.md

 2. Once the prompts are all answered, the application will generate a report-sample.html file with the information provided

 ## Assets
-The link to a guide video that demonstrates the applications functionality: [TBC]
+The link to a guide video that demonstrates the applications functionality: [Guide Video](https://drive.google.com/file/d/1twYCIaWeegPdrW65UWJnXp0Vq1XxZOOF/view?usp=sharing)

 The following images shows the functionality of the application and the generated html report once the application has processed the information received: